Leif2112/Farscape/README.md

 eruptive event to occur.

 ## **HERE'S THE SCIENCE**
-If you're a particularly curious individual and want to learn more on the subject, here's my paper.(Words/Tracking a Sunspot Dissertation Leif Tinwell.pdf)
+If you're a particularly curious individual and want to learn more on the subject, here's my paper.(project/Words/)